j4mie/paris/docs/associations.rst

 **Fourth argument: custom key to associated table on intermediate table** - this is optional, and defaults to the name of the associated table with ``_id`` appended.

+**Fifth argument: foreign key column in the base table** - this is optional, and defaults to the name of the primary key column in the base table.

+**Sixth argument: foreign key column in the associated table** - this is optional, and defaults to the name of the primary key column in the associated table.